Puig Aubert: Childhood and early career

 Robert was born in Andernach, Germany to a German mother and a French father.
 The Puig family emigrated to Carcassonne, France while Robert was still in his infancy, and it was there where Robert would carve out his immortality in French sport and rugby.

 Robert originally trialled with the USA Perpignan side and was quickly signed by the club and placed into their junior ranks where in 1943 he helped Perpignan capture the junior French championship.

+In 1943, he made his debut in the first team by facing Agen, replacing the titular back Got, victim of a motorcycle accident just before kick-off.
+USAP beat Agen 8-0 thanks to two drops from Puig-Aubert, one of which was 45 meters.
+On March 26, 1944, he won the Brennus shield with Perpignan, by largely beating Jean Dauger's Aviron bayonnais 20 to 5.

-At the beginning of 1944 the Vichy government would lose power meaning that the sport of rugby league was no longer outlawed in France and Robert ended his playing days of rugby union and decided to sign with his local club in rugby league AS Carcassonne.
+At the beginning of 1944 the Vichy government would lose power, meaning that the sport of rugby league was no longer outlawed in France.

+Wanting to launch a new dynamic for the sport in the country, club presidents of rugby league tried to attract popular union rugby players.

+Robert was approach by Carcassonne, Albi, Toulouse and the XIII catalan.
+He agreed upon terms with AS Carcassonne and played his first match of rugby league the 13 November 1944 against Béziers.

-Carcassonne
+AS Carcassonne

 Still a teenager Robert signed for Carcassonne at the beginning of the 1944 season in the newly re-established French championship now that rugby league was no longer an outlawed sport in France.
 Later on that year Puig was named in the starting 13 for a regular season fixture but with several other more established players in both sides with the last name Puig a local newspaper editor printed his name back-to-front to avoid confusion and since that day he was forever referred to as Puig Aubert.

-Over the next nine years with his home town club Aubert achieved immense success that would cement his place as a legend of Carcassonne, rugby league and France while also earning his first national team cap in 1944.
+Over the next nine years, Aubert achieved immense success that would cement his place as a legend of Carcassonne, rugby league and France while also earning his first national team cap in 1944.
 He would go on to lead the club (more often than not as captain) to four French championship titles, four Lord Derby cups and runners-up in the championship on four occasions along with three runners-up medals in the Lord Derby cup.